 Review Rating: 5 stars!
 Reviewed By Christian Sia for Readers’ Favorite “Curse Breaker: Enchanted by Melinda Kucsera is the first book in The Curse Breaker Saga, a captivating fantasy tale involving magic, secrets, and murder.
-Sarn is losing control of his … Continue reading Curse Breaker: Enchanted is a Readers’ Favorite!
+Sarn is losing control of his magic and he may lose his sanity, too.
+In a world where enchanted trees commit murder and where nothing is what it seems, Sarn must regain control of his magic, unveil a dark secret, and stop an unnamed enemy from taking the life of his son.
+Whatever is lurking in the enchanted forest wants him and his magical powers, and … Continue reading Curse Breaker: Enchanted is a Readers’ Favorite!

 The bad boys of Fantasy, like the buddy cop flicks we all love, are full of friendship, ribald comments, one-upmanship and enough jokes to lighten up the darkest story.
 Set in places that range from the epic to the intriguing, their exploits run the gamut from world-ending to a simple heist gone hilariously wrong.
 Whatever these guys get up to for their clients, you can be certain of one thing: you’re in for a fun ride.
 Without further ado, I bring you the bad boys of fantasy.